01. History of Asbestos Use

 However, in 1998, Harbison-Walker’s new owners demanded financial help from Dresser Industries, Inc. to address claims.
 That year, Dresser Industries, Inc. merged with Halliburton Company.

 After the merger, Halliburton Company became responsible for paying Harbison-Walker’s current and future asbestos claims.
 The rise in asbestos lawsuits against Harbison-Walker put financial strain on both companies.

 Harbison-Walker and Halliburton Company filed for Chapter 11 bankruptcy in 2001.
-By 2005, Halliburton Company created a trust fund of $5.1 billion to address asbestos claims.
+By 2005, Halliburton Company created an asbestos trust fund of $5.1 billion to address asbestos claims.
 The fund is made up of $2.8 billion in cash and $59.5 million in Halliburton Company shares, along with other funds.

 Individuals exposed to asbestos by Harbison-Walker continue to file claims today.

 In 2003, Harbison-Walker merged with A.P.
 Green Industries and North American Refractories Company (NARCO).
 The trio of companies was named ANH Refractories until 2015.
 At that time, the group rebranded as HarbisonWalker International (HWI) to take advantage of Harbison-Walker’s name recognition.
 HarbisonWalker International is still in business today.